apache/iceberg/site/docs/hive-quickstart.md

  - limitations under the License.
  -->

-## Hive and Iceberg Quickstart

-This guide will get you up and running with an Iceberg and Hive environment, including sample code to highlight some powerful features.
+This guide will get you up and running with Apache Iceberg™ using Apache Hive™, including sample code to highlight some powerful features.
 You can learn more about Iceberg's Hive runtime by checking out the [Hive](docs/latest/hive.md) section.

 - [Docker Images](#docker-images)